What to do if your home insurance is refused or cancelled

 Will I still be able to get cover if I’ve been refused home insurance?

-While your options may be limited, it shouldn’t be impossible to find home insurance if you’ve been refused cover.
-Depending on the reason for the cancellation, you may need to find a specialist provider who will better understand your situation and can cover your home and contents at a more reasonable price.
+Depending on the reason for the cancellation, you may need to find a specialist provider who’ll better understand your situation, and can cover your home and contents at a reasonable price.

 What kind of convictions could mean I’m refused home insurance?